Bayesian Nonparametric Modeling for Multivariate Ordinal Regression: Introduction

 \cite{chen} model the latent variables for correlated ordinal responses with scale mixtures of normal distributions, with means linear on the covariates.
-In the context of multivariate ordinal data without covariates, \cite{kottas} model the distribution of the latent variables with a DP mixture of multivariate normals, which is sufficiently flexible to uncover essentially any pattern in a contingency table while using fixed cut-offs.
+Related, \citet{BaoHanson} assume the latent variables arise from mixtures of linear multivariate probit regressions, mixing on the regression coefficients and covariance matrices in the multivariate normal distribution.
+The latter modeling approach is an extension of the work in \citet{kottas}, where, in the context of multivariate ordinal data without covariates, the latent response distribution was modeled with a DP mixture of multivariate normals.
+In the absence of covariates, this model is sufficiently flexible to uncover essentially any pattern in a contingency table while using fixed cut-offs.
 This represents a significant advantage relative to the parametric models discussed, since the estimation of cut-offs requires nonstandard inferential techniques, such as hybrid Markov chain Monte Carlo (MCMC) samplers \citep{johnson} and reparamaterization to achieve transformed cut-offs which do not have an order restriction \citep{chen}.

 The preceding discussion reflects the fact that there are significant challenges involved in fitting multivariate probit models, and a large amount of research has been dedicated to providing new inferential techniques in this setting.
 While the simplicity of its model structure and interpretability of its parameters make the probit model appealing to practitioners, the assumptions of linear covariate effects, and normality on the latent variables are restrictive.
-Hence, from both the methodological and practical point of view, it is important to explore more flexible modeling and inference techniques.
-This is especially relevant for the setting with multivariate ordinal responses for which Bayesian nonparametric approaches are virtually nonexistent.
-Semiparametric models for binary regression are more common, since in this case there is a single regression function to be modeled.
+Hence, from both the methodological and practical point of view, it is important to explore more flexible modeling and inference techniques, especially for the setting with multivariate ordinal responses.
+Semiparametric methods for binary regression are more common, since in this case there is a single regression function to be modeled.
 When taken to the setting involving a single ordinal response with $C\geq 3$ classifications, it becomes much harder to incorporate flexible priors for each of the $C-1$ probability response curves.
 And, semiparametric prior specifications appear daunting in the multivariate ordinal regression setting where, in addition to general regression relationships, it is desirable to achieve flexible dependence structure between the ordinal responses.

 Motivated by these limitations of parametric and semiparametric prior probability models, our goal is to develop a Bayesian nonparametric regression model for univariate and multivariate ordinal responses, which enables flexible inference for both the conditional response distribution and for regression relationships.
 We focus on problems where the covariates can be treated as random, and model the joint distribution of the covariates and latent responses with a DP mixture of multivariate normals to induce flexible regression relationships, as well as general dependence structure in the multivariate response distribution.
 In many fields -- such as biometry, economics, and the environmental and social sciences -- the assumption of random covariates is appropriate, indeed we argue necessary, as the covariates are not fixed prior to data collection.